carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - You can also optionally choose to route more traffic or less to a given resource by specifying a value, known as a bias A bias expands or shrinks the size of the geographic region from which traffic is routed to a resource.
   - To use Geoproximity Routing, you must use **Route 53 traffic flow**.

+- Use Case: A company hosts data in an Amazon S3 bucket that users around the world download from their website using a URL that resolves to a domain name.
+The company needs to provide low latency access to users and plans to use Amazon Route 53 for hosting DNS records.
+  - The best solution here is to use Amazon CloudFront to cache the content in Edge Locations around the world.
+This involves creating a web distribution that points to an S3 origin (the bucket) and then create **an Alias** record in Route 53 that resolves the applications URL to the CloudFront distribution endpoint with **Simply routing**.
+  - In this scenarios routing strategies like `Geoproximity` would not work ==> There is only a single endpoint (the Amazon S3 bucket) so this strategy would not work.
+Much better to use CloudFront to cache in multiple locations.

 #### DNS Failover

 - `Active-Active` failover when you want all resources to be available the majority of time.
 All records have same name, same type, and same routing policy such as **weighted or latency**